WilliamNunes905/WilliamNunes905/README.md

 ----

-Hi, I'm William Nunes, I'm from Tubarão-SC 💚.
+Hi, I'm William Nunes, I'm from Tubarão / Santa-catarina 💚.

 📖️ I'm a fullstack student at Trybe and currently, I'm deepening my knowledge in Front-end.